genomicsclass/book/pages/clustering_and_heatmaps.md

 ![Dendrogram showing hierarchical clustering of tissue gene expression data with colors denoting tissues.](figure/clustering_and_heatmaps-color_dendrogram-1.png)

-Keep in mind that hierarchical clustering does not define specific clusters, but rather defines the dendrogram above.
+Visually, it does seem as if the clustering technique has discovered the tissues.
+However,  hierarchical clustering does not define specific clusters, but rather defines the dendrogram above.
 From the dendrogram we can decipher the distance between any two groups by looking at the height at which the two groups split into two.
-To define clusters we need to "cut the tree" at some distance and group all samples that are within that distance into groups below.
+To define clusters, we need to "cut the tree" at some distance and group all samples that are within that distance into groups below.
 To visualize this, we draw a horizontal line at the height we wish to cut and this defines that line.
 We use 120 as an example:

 ```r